hamidh100/Jinterest/README.md

 - Passwords are stored as salted PBKDF2-HMAC-SHA256 hashes, never plaintext.
 - `database/jinterest.json` is saved after data-changing operations and restored when the server starts.
-- `database/images/` contains uploaded and profile image files.
+- `database/images/` contains uploaded and profile image files when the server is run from the repository root.
-- Treat `database/` as runtime data: do not commit real user data, and back it up before deleting or editing it.
+- The `database/` location is relative to the Java process working directory.
+Treat it as runtime data: do not commit real user data, and back it up before deleting or editing it.
 - Do not commit local SDK paths, IDE settings, or build output.

 ## Development